-Section 9.
-Response Time Requirement. .
-All new regular employees shall establish their residence within twelve months employment, to enable them to report for emergency duty within thirty (30) minutes driving time of notification.
+Deleted: All new regular employees shall establish their residence within six months employment, to enable them to report for emergency duty within thirty (30) minutes driving time of notification.
+All present employees who minutes driving time of notification.
 All present employees who presently reside outside of this area shall become residents of the area in the event they relocate their place of residence following the effective date of this Agreement